The Rev. Gini Gerbasi, Rector

 John is experienced in “making the trains run.”
 He retired from Amtrak in 2007, having served 30 years — 10 years as an operations manager and 20 years as a front line customer service manager at Union Station in DC.
 He lives in Arlington with his partner of 34 years, Rick Orrison.
 He is president of his condo board and serves on St. John’s Music, Worship and Search Committees.

-The staff he carries is called a verge.
-In Medieval times, a verger may have needed the verge to beat back animals or unruly people from the clergy or person being escorted.
+The stick he carries is called a verge.
+In Medieval times, a verger needed the verge to beat back animals or unruly people from the clergy or person being escorted through the city square, where the church was usually located.
+Nowadays, vergers are lay persons who help coordinate church services.